 Many of us say we want revival, but I do wonder…

-The realities of revival are far too costly for many of us because the cost is borne primarily by our flesh.
-But this is exactly what God is looking for, our willingness to kill our flesh… Crucify it.
+The realities of revival are far too costly for many because the cost is borne primarily by our flesh.
+But this is exactly what God is looking for, our willingness to kill die to our flesh… Crucify it.

 Revival is incredibly humbling and everything in our flesh fights humility.

 Revival forces our complete dependence on God.
 We don’t like to admit to our insufficiencies.
 Our utter abasement is too much to face because we like to look at our worldly successes as if they have spiritual value.
 They don’t.
 Same with our church-world successes.
 We like to think they make us a church-world-somebody.
 They don’t.
 Revival forces the truth that Jesus is the Somebody.
 We are to worship and exalt Him alone.

 Revival shows our mistaken tendency toward comparison with others: our judgements of self-worthiness.